Nektar: 2018–present: Nektar (US-based band)

+On 29 September 2023, Ron Howden died at the age of 78 after years of numerous health issues, including cancer.
+This album would ultimately see a release in 2024 under the title Mission to Mars.
+After the passing of Ron Howden, Jay Dittamo has replaced him since 2024, featuring on Nektar's latest album Mission to Mars (2024) and touring with the band.
+As of 2025, bass player Randy Dembo no longer appears as a band member, neither on the band's website nor as a touring member.

 2018–present: New Nektar (Germany-based band)

 The Germany-based Nektar has operated under a new name, New Nektar, to create some distinction and distance from old successes.
 In 2018, New Nektar recorded the concept album Megalomania (2018), featuring Che Albrighton on drums, and completed the Megalomania Release Tour in December 2018.
 Che Albrighton was unavailable to participate, so he was replaced by Norbert "Panza" Lehmann.